-We describe an approach for testing a software system for possible security flaws.
+We describe an methodology for testing a software system for possible security flaws.
 Traditionally, security testing is done using penetration analysis and formal methods.
 Based on the observation that most security flaws are triggered due to a flawed interaction with the environment, we view the security testing problem as the problem of testing for the fault-tolerance properties of a software system.
 We consider each environment perturbation as a fault and the resulting security compromise a failure in the toleration of such faults.
 Our approach is based on the well known technique of fault-injection.
 Environment faults are injected into the system under test and system behavior observed.
 The failure to tolerate faults is an indicator of a potential security flaw in the system.
-An Environment-Application Interaction (EAI) fault model is proposed.
-EAI allows us to decide what faults to inject.
-Based on EAI, we present a security-flaw classification scheme.
-This scheme was used to classify 142 security flaws in a vulnerability database.
-This classification revealed that 91% of the security flaws in the database are covered by the EAI model.
+An Environment-Application Interaction (EAI) fault model is proposed which guides us to decide what faults to inject.
+Based on EAI, we have developed a security testing methodology, and apply it to several applications.
+We successfully identified a number of vulnerabilities include vulnerabilities in Windows NT operating system.